Famous Dave's Barbecue Party Cookbook

 Remove the roast from the cooker.
 Leave covered with foil and let rest for 10 minutes before serving.

-Separate the fat from the liquid in the bottom of the pan and serve as a thin gravy with the meat.
+Use a fat separator to de-fat the the liquid in the bottom of the pan and serve as a thin gravy with the meat.

 Back to Cooking Topics